If you are storing dates in Excel worksheets, the default format picked by Excel is the format set in the Control Panel.

 The resultant sheet:

 Displaying the day name as well

-See the example below where day name (Sunday, Monday etc.) is also displayed along with day without leading zero, full month name and year in four digits.
+See the example below where the day name (Sunday, Monday, etc.) is also displayed along with the day without leading zero, full month name and year in four digits.

 The dates after formatting:

 The TEXT function is more than formatting dates; this is just one usage that I explained in the above section.
 You may learn more about this function: The TEXT function in Excel

 The example of concatenating formatted dates

 Let us get more comfortable with date formatting and create more useful text strings as a result of joining different cells with constant literals.